 We are judged at our first point of contact, whomever we meet.
 Even more so when meeting a potential employer.
 This could be the difference between beginning a new career or your resume being tossed or shredded post interview.

-Everything gets judged – your handshake (is it firm or weak), eye contact (do you look straight at interviewer or shy away), posture (is yours upright meaning confidence or slouched meaning lack of confidence), dress for the job (suit, nice clothes, shiny scuff-free shoes), polite and well mannered.
+Everything gets judged – your handshake (is it firm or weak), eye contact (do you look straight at interviewer or shy away), posture (is yours upright meaning confidence or slouched meaning lack of confidence), dress for the job (suit, nice clean clothes, shiny scuff-free shoes), polite and well mannered.
 This is your chance to impress your potential new boss.
 GO FOR IT!!!

 BEFORE THE INTERVIEW

 1. Be prepared and know the company who is interviewing you.
 Prior to the interview, check out their website, social media, recent articles, and whatever else you can find out about this company.
 It shows you know and are interested in this company